 I remember reading how Google used Machine Learning (ML) and started getting much better results for Google Translate when compared to rules based websites.
 I don't have a link or reference handy, but I think the other website which was compared was BabelFish.
 The important takeaway from the article was that ML will dominate software translation in the future.
 Machine Learning is expected to provide (and is already providing) a lot of improvement to software translation.

 The translation approach

-Since translation is becoming quite good nowadays, there is actually a case to make for translating the non-English language user message into English first, then passing it on to a chatbot built in (say) API.AI, collecting the answer, and translating it back to the non-English language using Google translate once again.
+Since translation is becoming quite good nowadays, there is actually a case to make for translating the non-English language user message into English first, then passing it on to a chatbot built in (say) Dialogflow, collecting the answer, and translating it back to the non-English language using Google translate once again.

 While this short-term measure would probably work better than you might expect, it will also likely be worse than a chatbot built in the English language itself.

 And its not only the below par NLP.
 There are two other reasons for this.